arorrashivani/dsa-with-javascript/Practice/linked list/find-middle-of-the-linked-list.md

 ## Floyd’s Cycle Finding Algorithm

 ```
-We can use the Floyd’s Cycle Finding Algorithm, also known as Hare and Tortoise Algorithm to find the middle of the linked list.
+We can use the Floyd’s Cycle Finding Algorithm, also known as Hare and Tortoise Algorithm
+to find the middle of the linked list.
 Traverse linked list using a slow pointer and a fast pointer.
-Move the slow pointer to the next node(one node forward) and the
+Move the slow pointer to the next node(one node forward) and
-fast pointer to the next of the next node(two nodes forward).
+the fast pointer to the next of the next node(two nodes forward).
 When the fast pointer reaches the last node or NULL,
 then the slow pointer will reach the middle of the linked list.

-In case of odd number of nodes in the linked list, slow_ptr will reach the middle node when fast_ptr will reach
+In case of odd number of nodes,
+slow_ptr will reach the middle node when fast_ptr will reach the last node and
-the last node and in case of even number of nodes in the linked list, slow_ptr will reach the middle node
+in case of even number of nodes, slow_ptr will reach the middle node
 when fast_ptr will become NULL.
 ```